Treatment for Jealousy with a Psychologist

 When difficult feelings related to actual past experiences have not been processed, these feelings can be projected into present and hypothetical future scenarios.

-When these old experiences are processed, self-esteem is often improved and can develop more freely, allowing you to enter into relationships with others in a more secure manner.
+When old things are processed, self-esteem often improves and you can express yourself more freely and enter into relationships with others on safer ground.

 One is seldom conscious of these underlying dynamics.
 At Psykologvirke we are experts on methods that can help make the unconscious conscious.